 Zhongxing 2E is a government and commercial satellite operated by China Satellite Communication Corp.
 (China Satcom) (China) for the purpose of communications.

-A GEO satellite, it was launched into space using Long March 3B as the launch vehicle from Xichang Satellite Launch Center on 5 August 2021.
-Zhongxing 2E was constructed by China Academy of Space Technology (CAST) (China).
+Constructed by China Academy of Space Technology (CAST) (China), it was launched into space using Long March 3B as the launch vehicle from Xichang Satellite Launch Center on 5 August 2021.
+Zhongxing 2E orbits around the Earth as a GEO satellite.

 With an orbital eccentricity of 8.30E-05, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 35,783km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 35,790km.
 It takes 1,436 minutes to orbit the Earth.